robcarver17/pysystemtrade/docs/IB.md

-This document is specifically about using pysystemtrade to connect with [*Interactive Brokers (IB)*](https://www.interactivebrokers.com/).
+This document is specifically about using pysystemtrade to connect with *Interactive Brokers (IB)*

 As of version 0.28.0, this requires the [ib_insync](https://github.com/erdewit/ib_insync) library.